Agentar-Scale-SQL: Advancing Text-to-SQL through Orchestrated Test-Time Scaling: Experiments

 \textbf{Datasets.} We evaluate our method on the BIRD benchmark \citep{DBLP:conf/nips/LiHQYLLWQGHZ0LC23}, a particularly challenging cross-domain dataset.
 It comprises over 12,751 question-SQL pairs across 95 large databases, simulating real-world complexity with messy data and intricate schemas across more than 37 professional domains.

 \textbf{Baselines.} We compared several top-ranking baseline methods from the overall leaderboard and the single-model leaderboard.
 The former consists of fifteen baselines, including AskData + GPT-4o \citep{DBLP:journals/corr/abs-2505-19988}, LongData-SQL, CHASE-SQL + Gemini \citep{DBLP:conf/iclr/PourrezaL0CTKGS25}, JoyDataAgent-SQL, XiYan-SQL \citep{DBLP:journals/corr/abs-2507-04701}, among others.
-The latter comprises nine leading methods, such as Databricks RLVR 32B, Sophon-Text2SQL-32B, Arctic-Text2SQL-R1-32B \citep{DBLP:journals/corr/abs-2505-20315}.
+The latter comprises eight leading methods, such as Gemini-SQL, Databricks RLVR 32B, Sophon-Text2SQL-32B, Arctic-Text2SQL-R1-32B \citep{DBLP:journals/corr/abs-2505-20315}.

 \textbf{Metrics.} Following prior work \citep{DBLP:conf/iclr/PourrezaL0CTKGS25}, we use Execution Accuracy (EX), the official metric for the respective leaderboard, as the primary evaluation metric to compare methods.
-Besides, we adopt the Reward-based Valid Efficiency Score (R-VES) to evaluate the efficiency of the generated SQL.
+Besides, we adopt the official Reward-based Valid Efficiency Score (R-VES) to evaluate the efficiency of the generated SQL.